SumoLogic/sumologic-kubernetes-collection/docs/README.md

-# Deployment Guide for unreleased version
+# Deployment Guide for 4.27 version

 This page has instructions for collecting Kubernetes logs, metrics, and events; enriching them with deployment, pod, and service level metadata; and sending them to Sumo Logic.
 See our [documentation guide](https://www.sumologic.com/help/docs/observability/kubernetes/) for